jguglielmi/OASIS/readme.txt

 For examples of how to use OASIS, please visit the wiki page Youtube videos.

-To start using Oasis simply run the "run-ant.bat" file.
+To start using Oasis simply run the "run-ant.bat" or the "run-mvn.bat" file.